Ubuntu Forums ubuntu.com - launchpad.net - ubuntu help

 • To display the menu on each boot use a value of 1 or higher.

 • This command defers to the GRUB_HIDDEN_TIMEOUT command.
-If the hidden display is interrupted by a key press, the GRUB_TIMEOUT counter begins its countdown.
+If the GRUB_HIDDEN_TIMEOUT option is interrupted by pressing the SHIFT key, the GRUB_TIMEOUT counter begins its countdown.

 • In addition to editing the file as root, you can also run the following commands the check and change the default timeout value.
 The first checks the existing timeout, the second replaces the value.
 Replace T with the new value.